Aer Lingus Regional: COVID-19

+End of Stobart Air

+When he was announcing the end of first quarter results for Aer Lingus' parent IAG in May 2020, Chief Executive Willie Walsh revealed that a different provider might operate the routes once the Stobart Air contract expired at the end of 2022.

-Following a competitive tender process, it was announced that Stobart Air had not been successful in retaining the Aer Lingus Regional Franchise.
+Following a competitive tender process in 2020, Stobart Air was not successful in retaining the Aer Lingus Regional Franchise.
 From January 2023 a new operator would take over, with Emerald Airlines as the preferred option.

 On 11 June 2021, Stobart Air informed Aer Lingus that it was terminating its franchise agreement, as the company was to be placed into liquidation, resulting in the cancellation of all Aer Lingus Regional flights, affecting 12 routes.
 Aer Lingus subsequently announced that it would operate five of these routes for the time being, and that BA CityFlyer would operate two for at least a week.
 The former fleet of ATR planes was placed on the market by Stobart's principal shareholder.

 The Irish government sought an airline to operate the two PSO routes on a temporary basis before a new tender for a long-term contract.
+Amapola Flyg was granted the Dublin–Donegal PSO route on a temporary basis, while Ryanair launched Dublin–Kerry service on a commercial basis without PSO funding.

+Emerald Airlines

-Emerald Airlines remained the preferred option and, as of July 2021, was expected to launch its services in 2022.
-Emerald was confirmed as the Aer Lingus Regional franchise operator in August 2021, and on 17 December 2021, its operations under the brand were announced to launch on 17 March 2022.
-Prior to its planned launch, Emerald was granted a PSO route between Dublin and Donegal, accelerating the brand's relaunch of operations to 26 February 2022.
+Emerald Airlines was confirmed as the Aer Lingus Regional franchise operator in August 2021, leasing six ATR 72-600s from Chorus Aviation, formerly operated by Stobart Air and Virgin Australia Regional Airlines, and planned to launch operations under the brand on 17 March 2022.
+Prior to its planned launch, Emerald was granted the PSO route between Dublin and Donegal, accelerating the brand's relaunch of operations to 26 February 2022.